fletcher/SimplenoteSync/README.txt

 NAME
-    SimplenoteSync.pl - synchronize a folder of text files with Simplenote.
+    SimplenoteSync.pl --- synchronize a folder of text files with Simplenote.

     Of note, this software is not created by or endorsed by Cloud Factory, the creators of Simplenote, or anyone else for that matter.

 CONFIGURATION
-    BACKUP YOUR DATA BEFORE USING --- THIS PROJECT IS STILL BEING TESTED.
-IF YOU AREN'T CONFIDENT IN WHAT YOU'RE DOING, DON'T USE IT!!!!
+    **BACKUP YOUR DATA BEFORE USING --- THIS PROJECT IS STILL BEING TESTED.
+    IF YOU AREN'T CONFIDENT IN WHAT YOU'RE DOING, DON'T USE IT!!!!**

     Create file in your home directory named ".simplenotesyncrc" with the following contents: